A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration

 \subsection{Polarization-Reconfigurable Beamforming Measurement}

 The beamforming and beam-scanning measurements are conducted in a near-field microwave anechoic chamber.
 As shown in Fig. \ref{beammeas}, the dual-CP RRA is fed by a VLP horn at an oblique incident angle of 30$^\circ$, with an F/D ratio of 1.
 The detector moves in xoy plane to measure the field in two orthogonal LPs and synthesize the final detected polarization.
-To obtain the broadside beam patterns for LPs, both RCP and LCP pencil-beams directed towards 0$^\circ$.
-The phase constant for RCP wave is fixed at 0$^\circ$, while the phase constants for LCP wave varies from 0$^\circ$, 90$^\circ$, 135$^\circ$ to 180$^\circ$, in order to generate LP(90$^\circ$), LP(45$^\circ$), LP(22.5$^\circ$), and LP(0$^\circ$) beams, respectively.
+To obtain the broadside beam patterns for LPs, both RHCP and LHCP pencil-beams are directed towards 0$^\circ$.
+The phase constant for RHCP wave is fixed at 0$^\circ$, while the phase constants for LHCP wave vary from 0$^\circ$, 90$^\circ$, 180$^\circ$ to 270$^\circ$, in order to generate LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$) beams, respectively.

 The measured broadside beam patterns at 16.8 GHz for various LPs are shown in Fig. \ref{broadside}.
-Clear and well-defined pencil-beams are observed across different polarizations, demonstrating the ability to achieve arbitrary LP configurations as desired.
-The cross-polarization level remains below -7 dB at a beam angle of 0$^\circ$ for all LPs, indicating acceptable polarization purity.
-However, in the yoz plane, the sidelobes and cross-polarization levels are relatively high, which is primarily attributed to the specular reflection originating from the feed horn.
+Clear and well-defined pencil-beams are observed across different polarizations in xoz plane, demonstrating the ability to achieve arbitrary LP configurations as desired.
+The cross-polarization level remains below -7.3 dB at a beam angle of 0$^\circ$ for all LPs, indicating acceptable polarization purity.

-The gains of the LP(0$^\circ$), LP(22.5$^\circ$), LP(45$^\circ$) and LP(90$^\circ$) broadside beams are measured from 16 GHz to 18 GHz, as shown in Fig. \ref{gain}.
+The gains of the LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$) broadside beams are measured from 15 GHz to 18 GHz, as shown in Fig. \ref{gain}.
 It is observed that the gains peak at 16.8 GHz for all LP states.
-At this frequency, the LP(90$^\circ$) beam achieves a maximum gain of 17.8 dBi, while the LP(0$^\circ$) beam exhibits the minimum gain of 15.8 dBi.
-The range of gain variation is 2 dB, primarily influenced by the 1-bit phase quantization and the non-ideal variation of phase and amplitudes of two CP beams.
-Furthermore, the LP(0$^\circ$) beam has the maximum 3-dB gain bandwidth of 9.2\%, while the LP(0$^\circ$) beam demonstrates a minimum 3-dB gain bandwidth of 5.5\%, which aligns with the bandwidth of the dual-CP RRA previously described.
+At this frequency, the LP(0$^\circ$) beam achieves a maximum gain of 18.8 dBi.
+The LP(90$^\circ$) beam exhibits the minimum gain of 15.8 dBi.
+The range of gain variation is 3 dB, primarily influenced by the 1-bit phase quantization and the non-ideal variation of phase and amplitudes of two CP beams.
+Furthermore, the LP(0$^\circ$) beam has the maximum 3-dB gain bandwidth of 9.2\%, while the LP(0$^\circ$) beam demonstrates a minimum 3-dB gain bandwidth of 5.8\%, which aligns with the bandwidth of the dual-CP RRA previously described \cite{CPRRA}.

 The cross polarization levels, sidelobes and non-uniform gains are mainly caused by the fluctuation of gains between RHCP and LHCP waves and the wave phase errors.
 In the future, increasing the size of the RRA and improving the phase quantization resolution can effectively address these issues.